kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 interceptor has set `.status.evictionRequestCancellationPolicy` to `Forbid`, the eviction process cannot be cancelled, and the eviction request controller will wait for the interceptor to finish.

+It can observe the `Complete` condition ([EvictionRequest Completion and Deletion](#evictionrequest-completion-and-deletion)) to decide if the EvictionRequest should be deleted/garbage collected.

 ### Interceptor

 [Pod and Interceptor](#pod-and-interceptor) section provides a general overview.